 When there’s a risk of severe weather in our area you’ll hear it on WKRG-TV, usually a day or two in advance and certainly on the day of it.
 These are called Outlooks because they give a general idea rather than a forecast for an area.

-There are four Outlook terms that give a relative risk in severe weather: Slight; Moderate; High; and PDS.
+Here are the 5 Outlook terms that give a relative risk in severe weather: Marginal; Slight; Enhanced; Moderate; and High.
 These indicate coverage and impact.